-We aim to regularly monitor up to 500 QSOs as part of OzDES in order to measure the masses of their central, supermassive black holes.
+We regularly monitored almost 800 AGN as part of OzDES in order to measure the masses of their central, supermassive black holes.
 The 25 spectroscopic observation epochs from AAOmega, combined with over a hundred photometric epochs from DES, are well suited to accomplish this with the technique of reverberation mapping.
-This method measures black hole masses through the application of the virial theorem, and the key measurements are the velocity dispersion of the QSO's broad-line region (BLR) and the distance of the BLR from the central black hole.
-The intensity of the broad emission lines are determined by the intensity of the central continuum source, and as QSOs vary in luminosity, the intensity of the broad lines vary in response.
+This method measures black hole masses through the application of the virial theorem, and the key measurements are the velocity dispersion of the broad-line region (BLR) and the distance of the BLR from the central black hole.
+The intensity of the broad emission lines are determined by the intensity of the central continuum source, and as AGN vary in luminosity, the intensity of the broad lines vary in response.
 Reverberation mapping measures the time lag between variations in continuum and broad line intensity, and thus the light travel time from the central source to the BLR.
-This time lag ranges from a few light days up to a light year or more for the most luminous QSOs, and thus the 5-year DES+OzDES program is well suited to measure even quite luminous QSOs.
+This time lag ranges from a few light days up to a light year or more for the most luminous AGN, and thus the 6-year DES+OzDES program is well suited to measure even quite luminous AGN.

 Rich galaxy clusters are the most massive bound structures in the universe.
 Containing thousands of galaxies and reaching masses as high as a few times 1015 solar masses.
 The number density and clustering of galaxy clusters are sensitive probes of dark energy and gravity.
-The Dark Energy Survey will discover 100,000 galaxy clusters and will be the largest, most complete catalogue of its kind until the advent of the Large Synoptic Telescope.
+The Dark Energy Survey will discover 100,000 galaxy clusters and will be the largest, most complete catalogue of its kind until the advent of the Legacy Survey of Space and Time (LSST).
 In addition to constraining the properties of dark energy, the catalogue will be used to study how galaxies evolve in the dense environment of a galaxy cluster.
-OzDES will gather redshifts of galaxy clusters in the DES supernova fields, which will hep calibrate photometric redshifts for the remainder of the DES cluster sample.
-For many clusters we will also obtain spectra of multiple cluster members, which can allow us to measure their masses dynamically.
+OzDES has gathered redshifts of galaxy clusters in the DES supernova fields, which will hep calibrate photometric redshifts for the remainder of the DES cluster sample.
+For many clusters have also obtained spectra of multiple cluster members, which can allow us to measure their masses dynamically.

 Strong gravitational lenses provide unique information on both the lensing galaxy and the lensed object.
 For the lens we obtain measurements of total projected mass densities of individual galaxies, enabling cosmological tests and measurements of mass-to-light ratios, dark matter fractions, IMF slope, internal structures and central source properties not accessible by any other means.
 In addition, the magnified lensed galaxy allows important measurements of galaxy evolution at high redshift.
 The increased spatial resolution enables morphological probes of structure down to sub-kpc scales (e.g. stellar clumps) and the light amplification results in higher signal-to-noise for detailed spectroscopy.
-Following up gravitational lenses with OzDES will provide important redshift confirmation of the lensing systems, enabling a range of studies.
+OzDES followed-up gravitational lenses, providing important redshift confirmation of the lensing systems, enabling a range of studies.
 The AAT will also enable lenses to be discovered spectroscopically (via background emission lines), as our LRG targets have large lensing cross-sections.
 This will allow detection of lenses with small Einstein radii not accessible to ground-based imaging.